 You can also learn more about how dental benefits work by reviewing some important terms in our insurance terminology glossary.

 If you and/or your family members are covered under two different dental plans, you will want to let your dental office know.
-Depending on your plan's coordination of benefits, Delta Dental will coordinate with your other carrier to share the cost of your treatment.
+Depending on your plan's coordination of benefits (which you can find in your plan booklet or policy), Delta Dental will coordinate with your other carrier to share the cost of your treatment.
 One plan will be considered your primary carrier and pay a larger portion of your benefits, leaving a smaller amount to your secondary carrier.
 Note that dual coverage doesn’t mean your benefits are doubled — but it can mean added savings on dental costs.
 Log in to your account for more information on dual coverage.

 If you or a family member needs help in a language other than English, Delta Dental can help.
-Our Language Assistance Program (LAP) is offered free of charge to members and provides customer service phone assistance in more than 170 languages, professional interpretation services to help you communicate with your dentist, written materials in non-English languages and more.
+Language assistance is offered free of charge to members and provides customer service phone assistance in more than 170 languages, professional interpretation services to help you communicate with your dentist, written materials in non-English languages and more.

 Go deeper on your specific plan type.